 Take the time to educate yourself on drowsy driving, what to do if your RV breaks down, and the best way to travel with pets.
 But, that’s not all you have to worry about.

 Tech safety is important too, especially while you’re on the road.
 Here are a few tips that will keep you, your family, and your belongings safe while you’re away on your next adventure.
+Recently in just one year 3,166 people died due to an accident caused by a distracted driver, according to a Staten Island car accident lawyer.

 Be Mindful of Your Social Media Presence